redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/02/README.md

 When we were only plotting the Mandelbrot Set, we didn't care about what type of image we were plotting, or where the mouse pointer was located over that image.
 However, in order to plot a Julia Set, we now need to know some extra values:

 1. The mouse pointer's coordinates are supplied as two `f64` values called `zx` and `zy`
-1. A Boolean argument called `is_mandelbrot` to say whether a Mandelbrot or Julia Set calculation is performed[^1]
+1. A Boolean argument is supplied called `is_mandelbrot` that says whether or not the Mandelbrot Set is being calculated[^1]
-1. An `i32` argument holding the offset in memory where the particular image data starts.[^2]
+1. An `i32` argument is supplied called `image_offset` that holds the offset in memory where this particular image's data starts.[^2]

 The function signature has now expanded and looks like this: